guilhermess/CarND-Advanced-Lane-Lines/README.md

 ### Detecting Lane Pixels:
 The next step in the pipeline consists of detecting (x,y) pixels that are part of the lane lines.
 We use 2 different methods to detect the points: histogram and iterative.
-The algorithm implemented in this project uses the iterative method when there a previous lane is available, but it also checks if the values are compatible with the lanes from the previous frame.
+The algorithm implemented in this project uses the iterative method when a previous lane is available, but it also checks if the values are compatible with the lanes identified in the previous frame.
-It falls back to the histogram method when the current frame lanes deviates too much from the previous frame lanes.
+It falls back to the histogram method when the current frame lanes deviate too much from the previous frame lanes.

 #### Histogram Method
-The histogram method uses a histogram of 1 pixels in a given column of the lower half part of the image, using the peaks in the histogram as starting X coordinates for tracing left and right lanes.
+The histogram method uses a histogram of pixels binary values in a given column of the lower half part of the image, using the peaks in the histogram as starting X coordinates for tracing left and right lanes.
 A search window is applied centered in the X coordinates and iteratively moved in the Y axis to detect more points that are part of the lane.
 Below is a sample histogram: